 These sentences are in the wrong order.
 Put them in the right order and number them.

 I think children who like soccer should read this book.

 Read this book to find out if they can beat the fifth graders.

 He loves one sport: soccer!

 At school Pele does not know how to play cricket, rugby or tennis.

 I like this book because I like soccer.

 I like the author's writing because he brings soccer to life.

 I thought the writing was excellent and the story was exciting.

 You are going to write a review of the story about Pele.
 First, plan your review.
-Use this et's write mind map to plan your review.
+Use this mind map to plan your review.